I talk and chat to a lot with customers, prospects, or just entrepreneurs and business owners in various online and offline groups.

 Do it quickly, and cheaply, prove that your product/site is viable – then throw it away, get a technical co-founder or a technical team and develop the real thing in-house.

 Other types of things you could outsource are small and isolated units of code / mini-projects.

 These could be satellite modules or collaterals (not to be confused with microservices, which are mainly part of your core product).
-These modules should only backend, and have a clear start and end, are well defined, do not disrupt your main product by lack of delivery, security, performance or quality.
+These modules usually belong to the back-end; they have a clear start and end, are well defined, and do not disrupt your main product by lack of delivery, security, performance or quality.

 The outcome of such a module should be clearly measurable without prior knowledge of the existing codebase, and – you still need a technical person on your behalf to supervise the delivery of the module, though.